Departamento-de-Engenharia-Informatica/lei-24-s2-1db-g022/docs/sprint3/us20/01.requirements-engineering/Readme.md

 >
 > **Answer:** The classification is not automatic, it's up to GSM decide about it.

+> **Question:** Can two different green spaces have the same address?
+>
+> **Answer:** No.

+> **Question:** Boa tarde, se existem vários GSM quando um GSM cria um greenspace esse greenspace fica automaticamente
+> associado a ele ou deve existir um menu em que um "administrador" geral da empresa escolhe a que cada greenspace cada
+> GSM deve mandar?
+>
+> **Answer:** Não existem USs previstas para essa gestão.
+> Por uma questão de simplicidade podem assumir que o GSM que cria o GS fica como gestor desse mesmo GS.

 ### 1.3.
 Acceptance Criteria

 * **AC1:** All required fields must be filled in.
 * **AC2:** Hectares must be an integer greater than zero.
-* **AC3:** When creating a Green Space with an existing name, the system must reject such operation and the user must be able to modify the typed name.
+* **AC3:** When creating a Green Space with an existing name or address, the system must reject such operation and the user must be able to modify the typed name or address.

 ### 1.4.
 Found out Dependencies